ubinix-warun/algorand-indexer/README.md

     - Close amount when applicable
     - Rewards
 - Human readable field names instead of the space optimized protocol level names.
-- POC🔥🔥🔥: pubsub event. block.EvalDelta etc.
+- POC🔥🔥🔥: pubsub event. block.ApplyData etc.

 There are a number of technical features as well:
 - Abstracted database layer.
 We want to support many different backend databases.